beothorn/ClojureCalc/README.md

 ClojureCalc
 ====================
-ClojureCalc is a wrapper for clojure on libre office and possibly open office.
+Combine the power of clojure with all the LibreOffice calc features!!!

-It's highly experimental.
+ClojureCalc is a wrapper for clojure 1.6 on libre office and possibly open office.

 To install use [ClojureCalc.oxt](https://github.com/beothorn/ClojureCalc/releases/download/1.0.0/ClojureCalc.oxt)

 Usage